 Finally, the least score goes to parents voicing frustrations to the coach when not happy with his or her decisions during a game.

-Look, the coach is already stressed dealing with the kids and try to give everyone equal playtime.
+Look, the coach is already stressed dealing with the kids and trying to give everyone equal playtime.

 Talk to the coach later.